 Likewise, all nominating officials will need to affirm:

-"I am knowledgeable regarding the institutional practices of [name of institution] in connection with applications for the Rhodes Scholarship.
+"I am knowledgeable regarding the institutional practices of [name of institution] in connection with applications for the Mitchell Scholarship.
 To the best of my knowledge and belief, [name of institution] has provided no editorial review of the applicant's [or applicant's name] personal statement."

 *Aslo, beginning with the 2014 application cycle, institutional endorsements will neither be required nor accepted from any graduate students, part-time students, or alumni.

 Consequently, GW's Endorsement Process for Mitchell Scholarship is revised as well in order to minimize any possible conflicts with the Mitchell Scholarship's recent changes.
 That process is as follows: